GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-07-a-handful-of-quick-a11y-tips-for-devs.md

 ## Skip to Main Content

 **What is skip to main content?**

 A simple link at the top of the page that allows users to skip hearing the navigation, banner, icons, logos, and get right to the main content.

 **Why should developers use skip to main content?**

-You wouldn't spend all the time and effort to develop a site, only to annoy a large percentage of your users!
-This allows users to get to the main content and enjoy it - rather than be annoyed at hearing the entire navigation, banner, logos, icons and other header information read out loud.
+1. This allows users to get to the main content and enjoy it - rather than be annoyed at hearing the entire navigation, banner, logos, icons and other header information read out loud.
+	1. You wouldn't want to spend all the time and effort to develop and maintain a site, only to annoy your users.

 **How can you include a skip to main content in your code?**

 1. The simplest way is to include a visible link before any of your page content - right below the header tag.
 This is the method we're using here.
 2. You can also use css, or css and some javascript to make the link visible only on keyboard focus to screen reader users.
-	1. As the theme of this article is "quick a11y tips", I'm not getting into the different options for hiding and showing the link here.
+	1. As the theme of this article is *"quick a11y tips"*, I'm not getting into the different options for hiding and showing the link here.

 ### Skip to Main Content template